Agriculture in Kazakhstan: State programs

-Agribusiness - 2020
+Agribusiness – 2020

-In February 2013, the Government of Kazakhstan approved a new sectoral program of agro-industrial complex development for 2013-2020 “Agribusiness – 2020” at a session chaired by Prime Minister Serik Akhmetov.
+In February 2013, the Government of Kazakhstan approved a new sectoral program of agro-industrial complex development for 2013–2020 "Agribusiness – 2020" at a session chaired by Prime Minister Serik Akhmetov.
 The Agribusiness-2020 Program aims to develop four dimensions: financial recovery, increase of affordability of products, works and services for the agro-industrial sector entities, development of the state system of agricultural producers support, improvement of efficiency of the state management system of the agro-industrial complex.

 In line with the Agribusiness-2020 Program, the Government of Kazakhstan approved one stimulation package in April 2014: the rules of subsidizing efforts to restore agricultural companies to health.
-In the first half of 2014 it is planned to provide 140 billion tenge ($770 million) to second-tier banks for this purpose.
-Experts doubt that capital subsidies alone can provide a remedy to Kazakhstan's agricultural development challenges.
-Instead, more encompassing institutional reforms such as improvements in the rural education system and a devolution of political power to local decision makers are recommended.
+In the first half of 2014 it was planned to provide 140 billion tenge ($770 million) to second-tier banks for this purpose.
+Experts doubted that capital subsidies alone could provide a remedy to Kazakhstan's agricultural development challenges.
+Instead, more encompassing institutional reforms such as improvements in the rural education system and a devolution of political power to local decision makers have been recommended.